Overview of Fibromyalgia

 - Herbal and dietary supplements.

 Although researchers are studying the use supplements for fibromyalgia, there is little, if any, scientific proof yet that they help.
-The U.S. Food and Drug Administration (FDA) does not regulate the sale of dietary supplements, so information about side effects, proper dosage, and the amount of a preparation’s active ingredients may not be well known.
+The FDA does not regulate the sale of dietary supplements, so information about side effects, proper dosage, and the amount of a preparation’s active ingredients may not be well known.

 If you are using or would like to try a complementary or alternative therapy, you should first speak with your doctor, who may know more about the therapy’s effectiveness and if it is safe to try in combination with your medications.

-For more information on complementary and alternative therapies, visit the National Center for Complementary and Integrative Medicine.
+For more information on complementary and alternative therapies, visit the National Center for Complementary and Integrative Health.

 Who Treats Fibromyalgia?